KamilaHase/MS2/README.md

     - Therefore the computer version uses drag and drop function where words can be dragged by mouse and moved around.
 On purpose there is no effect while the items are dragged so that it wouldn´t help the user to see where the correct location of word is.
 The words can be dragged all around the screen and dropped wherever the user decides without any design effect support.
     - Below the two words there are three buttons triggering some action:
     1. **Check answers**
-      - Clicking on button triggers function to check what words were placed correctly and a text (styled in branding colors) appears: "You got ´number of correct´ correct".
+        - Clicking on button triggers function to check what words were placed correctly and a text (styled in branding colors) appears: "You got *number of correct score* correct".
 At the same time, those words that were placed correctly show a turquise glow (branding color) in the area that accepts the word.
 The area that accepts the word is made on purpose much larger than the actual item was in order to provide some kind of flexibility in the game and also to clear the difference between the actual size of the erased item and the card with word.
         - Around one second after click on "Check answers" a pop up window shows a message: if both words correct, the message says: "Yay!
 You got it all correct!
 Congratulations!" and it offers a button to "Start again" (going to index.html page).
         If one or both the answers were wrong, a pop up message says "You can do better!" and offers an option of "Give it another try!" - button leading to get-ready.html.
     2. **New words**
         - Button reloads the page and provides two new randomly picked words.
     3. **Try again**
         - Button links the user to get-ready.html in order to provide the list of words and full image again.

 - **Touch screens version**
   - Touch screens are more complicated (if possible at all) to create such drag and drop functionality as I implemented to the large screens.
 Therefore to provide phone and tablet users the option to play the game anyway, a different version of the game is presented.
 The Touch screen version is mainly implemented on game.html site, the get-ready.html are identical, index.html offers different content of detailed instructions but otherwise is identical also.